adambard/learnxinyminutes-docs/ansible.html.markdown

 ```

 #### For remaining examples we would use additional repository
-This example installs ansible in `virtualenv` so it is independent from a system.
+This example installs ansible in `virtualenv` so it is independent from the system.
 You need to initialize it into your shell-context with the `source environment.sh`
 command.